Linear Independence Of Some Irrational Numbers: Irrationality of the Numbers

-Since both $e$ and $\pi$ are irrational numbers, it is immediate that at least one, the trace $Tr(\alpha)=e+\pi$ or the norm $N(\alpha)=e\pi$ of the polynomial $f(x)=(x+e)(x+\pi)$, is irrational.
-Simple applications of the above linear independence results demonstrate that both of these numbers are irrational, see Corollary \ref{cor9570.25}, and Corollary \ref{cor4035.23} respectively.
+Another approach is a simple applications of the above linear independence results demonstrate that both of these numbers are irrational, see Corollary \ref{cor9570.25}, and Corollary \ref{cor4035.23} respectively.
 Similar application demonstrates that the real number

 is irrational, see Corollary \ref{cor4055.23}.